-Most people will choose to avoid taking a taxi from Narita Airport into Tokyo simply due to distance and therefore the cost involved.
-Narita Airport is located in Chiba Prefecture which is a long way into the city and there are tolls along the way that add to the passengers fare.
+Most people will choose to avoid taking a taxi from Narita Airport to Tokyo simply due to the distance and therefore the cost involved.
+Narita Airport is located in Chiba Prefecture which is a long way into the city and there are tolls along the way that add to the passenger’s fare.

 There are convenient taxi stands at each of the three terminals at the airport.
 Be aware that most taxi drivers while very polite don’t speak English so have your hotel or accommodation details printed out in Japanese if you are thinking of using this option.
 It’s actually a good thing to have in your wallet during your trip anyway in case you get lost but I normally just get a card with the details when I check-in.

 In Japan it is safe to use a taxi, drivers are polite, honest and you can trust the metre.
 You also don’t tip.
-If you are happy with the cost but want more certainty on the fee, there is a fixed price taxi option you can choose from the airport.
+If you are happy with the cost but want more certainty about the fee, there is a fixed-price taxi option you can choose from the airport.

-The cost is the drawback of using taxis and it’s a big one, to get somewhere between central Tokyo out to the Shinjuku area from Narita airport you are likely to pay a fare of Y22.000 to Y27,000.
+The cost is the drawback of using taxis and it’s a big one, to get somewhere between central Tokyo or the Shinjuku area from Narita airport you are likely to pay a fare of Y22,000 to Y27,000.

 Summary of the various ways to get from Narita Airport to Tokyo